Blog:Child Abuse Prevention Month

 April is Child Abuse Prevention month, a specified time in the year to learn more about the signs of child abuse and how to prevent it.
 During this month, communities throughout the nation come together in more elevated, concentrated ways to support children and families by reinforcing strategies that are working to prevent child assault; this work continues year-round.

-Resources & Tips for Kids and Adults Amidst a Global Health Crisis
+Resources & Tips for Kids, Students, and Adults Amidst a Global Health Crisis

 Amidst a global health crisis (COVID-19), there's reason to believe that there'll be an uptick in child abuse cases.